Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Introduction

-This paper presents the following main contribution to the literature: \begin{enumerate} \item The DOP-rd shares similarities with the problem studied in \cite{archetti2020dynamic}.
-The main differences rely on the objective function and deadline.
-In fact, in \cite{archetti2020dynamic} the objective is minimizing the travel time while ensuring that all parcels are delivered, and no deadline is considered.
-Instead, in the DOP-rd the objective is maximizing the number of parcels delivered within the deadline.
-Recent studies highlight the practical importance of focusing on the maximum number of delivered parcels (\cite{voccia2019same}, \cite{hong2018range}, \cite{ulmer2018same}, \cite{behrend2018integration}), as typically, the vehicles have to return to the depot during the working hours and some of the parcels may be left to be distributed the next day or by a third-party carrier.
-This is a fundamental change in the problem setting, that allows us to develop ad-hoc procedures, like the one \IL{for approximating the value of future states} presented in Section \ref{sec:Batch}. \item We model the problem as a Markov Decision Process (MDP) and we propose a method to approximate the value of future states based on Monte-Carlo simulation (for scenario generation), and a batch approach that uses continuous approximation from \cite{daganzo1984distance} to estimate the length of future routes.
-At each decision epoch, the updated information is embedded both in scenario generation and in the approximation approach, thus leading to a reinforcement learning approach.
+This paper presents the following main contributions to the literature: \begin{enumerate} \item We introduce and study DOP-rd.
+The problem shares similarities (with respect to the input setting) with the one studied in \cite{archetti2020dynamic}.
+The main differences are in the objective function and the presence of a deadline.
+While \cite{archetti2020dynamic} aim to minimize the expected traveling and waiting time while ensuring that all parcels are delivered, the DOP-rd seeks to maximize the expected number of parcels delivered within a deadline $T_E$.
+The shift in objectives and constraints brings fundamental changes to the problem setting, necessitating unique solution approaches. \item We model the problem as a Markov Decision Process (MDP) and propose a batch approach to approximate future routes (actions), based on Monte-Carlo simulation for scenario generation and continuous approximation from \cite{daganzo1984length} for estimating the duration of routes.
+To the best of our knowledge, the method we propose to approximate future routes has never been applied before to routing problems.
+At each decision epoch, we learn the value function based on the updated information, which is embedded both in scenario generation and in the approximation approach.
+Thus it leads to a reinforcement learning approach.